-The candidate will be allocated a room which will simulate a consultation room.
-They will see 13 patients, played by actors, who will present 13 different clinical scenarios.
+The candidate will be allocated a room that will simulate a

+consultation room.
+They will manage 13 different clinical scenarios involving "patients" played by actors.

 In the remainder of this document, the term actor equates to patient and vice-versa.